FREQUENTLY ASKED QUESTIONS

 Only the U.S. Army specifically prohibits wearing gowns over the uniform; however, UMUC asks graduates belonging to the other branches of the armed forces to follow this practice too.
 If you choose to wear your uniform, you are welcome to purchase a cap and gown as a souvenir, but please do not wear it over your uniform.

-Are colors different at the morning and afternoon ceremonies and for associate, bachelor's, and master's degree candidates?
+Are colors different at the morning and afternoon ceremonies and for doctoral candidates or associate, bachelor's, and master's degree candidates?

 Doctoral candidates wear customized royal blue regalia, with a gold tassel on the tam.